What is the Best Chiminea?

 Steel is a lot lighter than both cast iron and clay, so you may opt for steel if you want a lot of flexibility in terms of chiminea placement.

 The biggest disadvantage of a steel chiminea is its heat retention.
-They don’t hold heat very well and you’ll most likely need to use a lot more fuel to create heat compared to clay or cast iron burners.
+They don’t hold heat very well and you’ll most likely need to use more fuel to maintain heat compared to clay or cast iron burners.
 Steel models are only really suitable for small patios.
 However, many steel models double up as a BBQ and are very effective at grilling food.